sergei-mironov/litrepl/README.md

 #### Direct Interaction with Interpreters

-The command `litrepl repl TYPE` connects to interpreter sessions, enabling users to inspect their internal states:
+The command `litrepl repl [TYPE]` where `TYPE` stands for `python` (the default) or `ai`, connects to interpreter sessions, enabling users to interact with them directly.
+For this command to work, [socat](https://linux.die.net/man/1/socat) tool needs to be installed on your system.
+Litrepl blocks the pipes for the time of interaction so no evaluation is possible while the repl session is active.
+For Python interpreter, the command prompt is disabled which is a current technical limitation.
+All other interpreter functionality is kept unchanged.
+Use `Ctrl+D` to safely detach the session.
+For example:

 ``` shell
 $ litrepl repl python